Easy-to-use tablets

 VoiceOver

-This neat feature from Apple reads out what is happening on your iPad touchscreen, helping you to navigate.
-You just touch the screen to hear what’s under your finger, a bit like Android’s Explore by Touch.
+This neat feature from Apple reads out what is happening on your iPad's touchscreen, helping you to navigate.
+You simply touch the screen to hear what’s under your finger, a bit like Android’s Explore by Touch.

 Speak selection

-If you struggle to read text on screen, Speak selection reads out your email, iMessages, web pages and even books for you.
-Just highlight text in any application and tap 'speak' for the device to read it out.
+If you struggle to read text on screen, Speak selection reads out your email, iMessages, webpages and even books for you.
+Simply highlight text in any application and tap 'speak' for the device to read it out.
 You can adjust the voice’s speaking rate and even dialect.

 Zoom